 The demand that’s coming for last-mile fulfillment and overall direct consumer sales has that channel strained, so it’s crucial to understand supply-side risk (e.g., there are only three cardboard manufacturers in the US).

 In response, most of our CEOs are buying ahead to ensure no supply constraints through May, at least.
+This strategy anticipates the future consumer demand based on current trends and ensures that our CEOs’ companies are in an optimal position to meet those demands as they come to fruition.

 How are companies ensuring retained/acquired customers are profitable in short order?